History of rugby union matches between Australia and New Zealand: Full amateur tours (1978–1995)

 The period before the game finally turned professional was fairly brief and saw the final touring years between the two sides.
 It was also the period in which the first Rugby World Cup in 1987, co-hosted between Australia and New Zealand, was played.
 Between 1978 and 1995, Australia and New Zealand toured each other five and six times, respectively.
 The two teams played each other thirty-six times, New Zealand winning twenty-one of them, Australia fourteen.

 Professional era (since 1995)

 Since the professional era, Australia and New Zealand have played each other consistently every year.
 Sometimes up to four times in a single year (2008, 2009, 2010, 2020), which is more times than any other two sides.
-Overall since the mid 1990s, the two teams have played each other over seventy times, including the 2003 Rugby World Cup Semi-final, the 2011 Rugby World Cup Semi-final and the 2015 Rugby World Cup Final.
-Currently in the "professional era", New Zealand holds over fifty victories, with Australia holing eighteen.
+Overall since the mid-1990s, the two teams have played each other 81 times, including the 2003 Rugby World Cup Semi-final, the 2011 Rugby World Cup Semi-final and the 2015 Rugby World Cup final.
+Currently in the "professional era", New Zealand holds sixty victories, Australia holds eighteen victories with three draws between the two sides.